“Everyone’s getting rid of it.”

 If you've read over our Submarine Cable Frequently Asked Questions, you know that cable faults are common.
 On average, there are over 100 each year.

-We're back at it with episode three of our five-part podcast special that explains the nuts and bolts of the internet.
+We're back with episode three of our five-part podcast special, which explains the nuts and bolts of the internet.

-You've come to the right place if you're looking to understand how all of those cat videos travel from the source to your phone.
+You've come to the right place if you're interested in understanding how those cat videos travel from the source to your phone.

-We explained in episode two how the internet is made of transport networks to carry data over (mostly) fiber optic wires distributed around the world.
+In episode two, we explained how the internet is made of transport networks to carry data over (mostly) fiber optic wires distributed worldwide.
 And in the episode before that, we discussed how the internet is a network of networks operated by thousands of mostly private companies.

 Welcome back to our five-part podcast special that literally explains how the internet you know and love works.